Horse Racing NAP of the Day: Horse Racing Betting Tips | Todays Racing Tips

-The NAP of the Day for 10 September is Armor, a 6/4 shot in the 2:10 at Doncaster during the penultimate day of the St Leger Festival up in Yorkshire.
+The NAP of the Day for 13 September is Thunderstruck, a 4/1 chance in the staying handicap hurdle at Worcester at 4:00 today.

 Get more free daily horse racing tips via the SBS Telegram group

-Quinnbet are giving people betting on the Friday horse racing a £25 Free Bet.
-Just sign up for an account and make a first deposit of any value, then take a punt on any horse.
-If the horse doesn’t win, then Quinnbet will return your stake, up to a maximum of £25.
+Quinnbet give new customers betting on Monday’s horse racing a £25 Free Bet.
+Join up and make a deposit, then simply wager on any horse.
+If it doesn’t win, then Quinnbet will return your stake as a free bet, up to a maximum of £25.

 They are also adding 50 Free Spins on online casino for all new customers.